downfromthetrees/the_magic_eye/README.md

 # Magic Eye

-Magic Eye is an image detection bot for reddit that detects reposts, as well as several other image processing and moderation features.
+Magic Eye is a repost moderation bot made for moderators.
+It also has several other image and misc moderation features.

 Check out r/MAGIC_EYE_BOT for support.